Why do people volunteer?

 What skills do I need to volunteer?

-This will depend on what you choose to do – we do have many highly skilled volunteers that contribute to our work.
+This will depend on what you choose to do.
+We have many highly skilled volunteers who contribute to our work.
 However, many roles do not require a specific skill set.
 We will work with you to identify volunteering roles and if you do not have the necessary skills for a particular role it may be that we can support you in developing them.

 Will volunteering affect my benefits?

 No. Volunteering should not affect the benefit payments you receive.
 Volunteers are not paid for their time.
 People claiming Job Seekers’ Allowance (JSA) can volunteer as long as they remain available for work and are actively seeking paid employment.

 People claiming Incapacity Benefit, Income Support and / or Disability Living Allowance can also volunteer.

 However, we recommend that you contact the Benefits Agency or your Jobcentre Plus and take their advice on any implications volunteering may have on your benefits.